-Attention: During initial use of ceramic log you will detect an odor as the ceramic log is cured.
-Also, during the curing process the ceramic log will burn with a yellow flame.
+Attention: During initial use of ceramic log you will detect an odor as the ceramic log cures.

-NOTICE: During initial firing of this unit, its paint will bake out, and smoke will occur.
+Notice: During initial firing, its paint will bake out causing smoke.
 To prevent triggering of smoke alarms, ventilate the room in which the unit is installed.